johchoi-ms/day2-vs-code-absolute-begin/README.md

-# VS Code + AI for UX Professionals
+# VS Code for Poets! (or Designers and Researchers)

 Learn how VS Code with AI agent mode can transform the way UX designers and researchers create interactive presentations and prototypes.
 This repository provides hands-on materials to get you started building engaging, data-driven research presentations.